Open scrollable table of contents

 • Information subject to legal professional privilege.

 Where an access applicant requests information that does not fall within one of the specified categories of information listed in Schedule 1 of the GIPA Act, SIRA must apply a public interest test.
-The public interest test requires SIRA to consider public interest considerations favouring disclosure of the information requested and weigh them against the public interest factors that do not favour disclosure of the same information.
+The public interest test requires SIRA to consider public interest considerations favouring disclosure of the information requested and weigh them against the public interest factors that do not favour disclosure of the same information, which are specified in the table to section 14 of the GIPA Act.

-Examples of public interest factors favouring the disclosure of information include the following:
+Examples of public interest factors favouring the disclosure of information include but are not limited to the following:

 • Promote discussion of public affairs